sPyOpenSource/os/README.rst

 	 git clone git://s55969da3.adsl.online.nl/jx/os.git

 This is a NetBean projecct.
-It requires Bytecode `Compiler <https://github.com/sPyOpenSource/compiler>`_ and micro kernel `jcore <https://github.com/sPyOpenSource/jcore>`_ to function.
+It requires a Bytecode `Compiler <https://github.com/sPyOpenSource/compiler>`_ and a micro kernel `jcore <https://github.com/sPyOpenSource/jcore>`_ to function.